Sociology and Anthropology

 Studies the cultural system of cities, and the influences of urban life on social organization and attitudes.
 The course focuses on rural-urban migration, urban segregation, and contemporary urban problems including poverty, racism, violence and street gangs.
 In addition, the dynamics of acculturation in the Jersey City immigrant community will be addressed.

-SOCI 272 Field Experience In Social Pra (3 Credits)
+SOCI 272 Field Experience in Social Practice (3 Credits)

 SOCI 300 Interpreting Culture (3 Credits)